slaclab/lcls-double-bunch-fel/docs/readme.md

-Control the electron stripline kickers in the LCLS linear accelerator.
+Control the electron stripline kickers in the LCLS Multibunch Improvement Plan.

 ![Capture](https://user-images.githubusercontent.com/89935000/141534359-73715a3d-bfac-4d9a-875f-b0daab74b26a.PNG)